lauraherasrec/lauraherasrec.github.io/_pages/about.md

 Welcome to my website!

-I am a fifth year PhD candidate in Economics at American University, writing my dissertation on economic development in Latin America.
-My research interests are in development macroeconomics, applied macroeconomics, productive development, trade, inequality and Latin American economies.
+I am a fifth year PhD candidate in Economics at American University, writing my dissertation on economic development in middle-income countries.
+My research interests are in development macroeconomics, applied macroeconomics, productive development, trade, and inequality.

 I have professional experience in economic research and analysis in international organizations (IDB, OECD), central banking (Banco de España), and higher education institutions (AU, EHESS, UAM).